syahiramzar/mybloodindex_project/README.md

 * IAMFullAccess
 * AmazonEC2FullAccess

-2. On first set-up, install the following libraries using these commands:
+2. On first connect to instance, install the following libraries using these commands:

   * `sudo apt update` - ensure EC2 has the latest files.
   * `sudo apt install python3-pip` - install python 3 pip